krabelize/zscaler-sentinel-phishing-attack/README.md

 KQL query: https://github.com/krabelize/zscaler-sentinel-siem/blob/main/detect-phishing-attack.kql

 GAP: users who clicked on the phishing link on their smartphones or tablets.
+Goal: detect phishing campaigns which did not get detected by Microsoft 365 or Google Workspace.

 # License
 Berkeley Software Distribution (BSD)